Interviewed by Elliott Hulse

 By On January 3, 2010 17 Comments

-NN: Hey Mike, thanks for taking the time to talk with me.
-I heard your boss over at Critical Bench sent you on an extended vacation for stirring up all this controversy lately.
+NN: Hey Elliott, thanks for taking the time to talk with me.
+I heard your boss sent you on an extended vacation for stirring up all this controversy lately.

-MW: Ya my boss is a real jerk.
+EH: Ya my boss is a real jerk.
 No, I’m just kidding, I’m my own boss.
-Most people don’t even know that’s my site.
 I’m kind of coming out from behind the curtain so to speak to share some workouts I’ve been experimenting with lately.

 NN: What exactly do you mean by Hybrid?

-NN: Okay Mike I’ll take the bait, what the heck is a “Hybrid Muscle”?
+NN: Okay Elliott I’ll take the bait, what the heck is a “Hybrid Muscle”?

-MW: When talking about “super hybrid muscle,” we’re referring to a muscle that has essentially been reconfigured, adding mitochondrial density, which results in a bigger stronger muscle with more endurance capacity.
+EH: When talking about “super hybrid muscle,” I’m referring to a muscle that has essentially been reconfigured, adding mitochondrial density, which results in a bigger stronger muscle with more endurance capacity.
 This is accomplished by combining cardio and strength training into a single activity.

 Vince Del Monte interviewed by Mike Mahon, CSCS